Codiekitty.com

 Kid Eternity features the Wheel of Fortune, which symbolizes taking risks.

-And when Ralph Dibney communes with Dr. Fate's helmet in 52 he receives a vision of various magic-users of the DC universe such as Zatanna, the Spectre, the Demon Etrigan, and a few characters I don't recognize.
+And when Ralph Dibny communes with Dr. Fate's helmet in 52 he receives a vision of various magic-users of the DC universe such as Zatanna, the Spectre, the Demon Etrigan, and a few characters I don't recognize.
 A ring of tarot cards are flying out of Zatanna's hat.

 Interesting that the Death card has a knight on it.